ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/interfaces.md

 The Half-Duplex table presents interfaces in the Half-Duplex mode.
 Most network equipment supports and prefers the full duplex setting.
-There are some exceptions when half duplex operation is necessary, and in such cases, all sides must be consistently set for half-duplex operations.
+There are some exceptions when half-duplex operation is necessary, and in such cases, all sides must be consistently set for half-duplex operations.

 The ErrDisabled table presents information about interfaces disabled due to violations of operational parameters.
-Interfaces in an error state should be self-healed by the automatic recovery timers or recovered manually, to ensure no future repeats of the same violation.
+Interfaces in an error state should be self-healed by the automatic recovery timers or recovered manually to ensure no future repeats of the same violation.

 ## Connectivity Matrix